4118 EBU3B (CS Bldg)

 This is the standard tutorial on the GLSL programmable shading system, that we will be using throughout the course.
 While the basics of GLSL are covered in the red book, I would highly recommend getting the orange book for a better explanation and deeper coverage.
 You may be able to get both red and orange books together as a package, and could also save on costs by getting the ebooks (since you will likely use these as a reference in any case).
 Note that the package above is the seventh edition, covering OpenGL 3.0 and 3.1 as used in the course; the newer red book editions cover more recent OpenGL versions that we will not be studying in this course.

 This is a fairly simple text.
-The fourth edition is considerably expanded and (for reference only), we provide the chapters for the topics we cover in the course.
+The fifth edition is considerably expanded and (for reference only), we provide the chapters for the topics we cover in the course (we will cover essentially material corresponding to the first two-thirds of this book, or the first 15 chapters).
 The advantage is that it is easy to follow to get some understanding of the topics.
 The disadvantage is that the approach and content to the various topics may not quite follow the lectures, and some topics may be treated too simply or not very well at all.
 Most students like this textbook, and you should consider having it.
 However, it may not suffice well for all the material, and we will be closely following it only in the initial stages of the course.
 I have listed this as optional, not recommended, since there are a lot of textbooks for the class and we don't follow it exactly.
 It is far more important to get the OpenGL books if you are interested in buying something.

 This is widely regarded as the bible of computer graphics, and is a comprehensive text.
 If you have further interest in graphics, like are considering taking the more advanced courses in the spring and next year, I would definitely recommend getting this.
 If not, I would still recommend being able to follow up in it, in case there are certain topics you want to see in more detail.
 The main disadvantage is the encyclopedic nature of the text, making the exposition quite complicated, that can go over the head for many students taking graphics for the first time.